threefoldtech/info_grid/src/playground/nextcloud.md

 * Select a node
 * If you want to use a custom domain, click on **Custom domain** under **Domain Name** and write your domain name
   * Example: `nextcloudwebsite.com`
-  * Note: Read the section [Set the DNS Record](#set-the-dns-record) for more information
-* If you want to use a gateway, click on **Select gateway** and choose a gateway
+* The **Select gateway** box will be visible whenever a gatway is required.
+If so, click it and choose a gateway
+  * If you are also using a custom domain, you must set your DNS record now before proceeding.
+The IP of the gateway will appear on screen.
+Check [below](#set-the-dns-record) for more information
 * Click **Deploy**

 ***

 # Nextcloud Setup

+Once the weblet is deployed, the details page will appear.
+If you are using a custom domain with a public IPv4, you'll need to set your DNS record now using the IP address shown under **Public IPv4**.
+Again, see [below](#set-the-dns-record) for details.

-Once the weblet is deployed, you can click on the button **Nextcloud Setup** under **Actions** to set up Nextcloud.
+Before you can access Nextcloud itself, you'll need to decide which addons you want to install and complete a setup step.
+This is done through the AIO interface that's included with your deployment.
+To access it, you can visit the **Nextcloud Setup** link shown in the dteails page, or click on the **Nextcloud Setup** button under **Actions** in the deployments list to set up Nextcloud.

-* Once you have access to the **Nextcloud AIO setup page**, you will be given a seed phrase composed of 8 words.
+* Once you have access to the **Nextcloud AIO setup page**, you will be given a password composed of 8 words.
-  * Use this seed phrase to access the **Nextcloud AIO interface page**.
+  * Use this password to access the **Nextcloud AIO interface page**.
-  * Write down this seed phrase somewhere safe and offline.
+  * Store this password somewhere safe.
+It's only possible to recover it by using SSH
 * On the next page, you can add **Optionals addons** if you want.
 * Click on **Download and start containers** to start the Nextcloud instance.
 * Once the containers are properly started, you can access the Nextcloud admin login page by clicking **Open your Nextcloud**.
-  * You will be given an **Initial Nextcloud username** and an **Initial Nextcloud password**.
+  * You will be given an **Initial Nextcloud user name** and an **Initial Nextcloud password**.
 Use these credentials to log into the admin page.
-  * Write down those credentials somewhere safe and offline.
+  * Store these credentials somewhere safe.
-* Later, if you want to access the Nextcloud admin login page, you can simply click on the button **Open Nextcloud** under **Actions** on the Playground page.
+* Later, if you want to access the Nextcloud admin login page, you can simply click on the button **Open Nextcloud** under **Actions** in the deployment list.

 The installation is now complete and you have access to your Nextcloud instance.

 ***

-# Deployment Variations Details
+# DNS Details

-## Set the DNS Record for Case 1
+## DNS Record with Public IPv4

 After deployment, you will have access to the IPv4 address of the VM you deployed on.
 You will need to add a **DNS A record** (Host: "@", Value: <VM_IP_Address>) to your domain to access Nextcloud.
 This record type indicates the IP address of a given domain.

-## Set the DNS Record for Case 3
+## DNS Record with Gateway

 Before starting the deployment, you will need to add a **DNS A record** (Host: "@", Value: <Gateway_IP>) to your domain.
 The gateway IP will be shown to you when you select this option.

-## DNS Propagation for Cases 1 and 3
+## DNS Propagation

 When setting your own custom domain, it might take time for DNS to propagate.
 It is possible that you see the following message when opening the Nextcloud page: